AlibabaCloudDocs/vod/intl.en-US/Best Practice/Upload videos by using the OSS native SDK.md

     ```

 -   Define the functions of the core steps:
-    1. Use the AccessKey to initialize the ApsaraVideo VOD client.
+    1. Use the AccessKey pair to initialize the ApsaraVideo VOD client.

-        The following code provides an example:
+        Sample code:

         ```
         func InitVodClient(accessKeyId string, accessKeySecret string) (client *vod.Client, err error) {
             // Specify the access region of ApsaraVideo VOD. regionId := "cn-shanghai"
-            // Create an authorization object.
+            // Create an object for authentication.
             credential := &credentials.AccessKeyCredential{
                 accessKeyId,
                 accessKeySecret,
             }
-            // Customize configuration.
+            // The custom configuration parameters.
             config := sdk.NewConfig()
-            config.AutoRetry = true      // Specify whether the connection is automatically retried upon a connection failure. config.MaxRetryTime = 3 // The maximum number of retries allowed. config.Timeout = 3000000000  // The connection timeout period, in nanoseconds.
+            config.AutoRetry = true      // Specifies whether to automatically reconnect to the network if a connection fails. config.MaxRetryTime = 3      // The maximum number of retry attempts. config.Timeout = 3000000000  // The connection timeout period, in nanoseconds.
 The default value is 3 seconds.
             // Create a vodClient instance.
             return vod.NewClientWithOptions(regionId, config, credential)